Center Faculty

 Emily Madsen graduated from SUNY Stony Brook University with a BS in biology specializing in developmental genetics.
 She previously worked closely with the clinical interpretation team of a clinical genetics laboratory focused on rare pediatric disorders.
 She is excited to learn more about complex trait genetics and psychiatric disorders.

-Marina Wilson, BS
+Marina Wilson, MS

 Clinical Research Coordinator